 Enhances Company Culture- Volunteerism can shed new light on how a company’s day to day culture is perceived.
 A consumer will more likely do business with a company that definitively stands for something.
 A poll showed that nearly two-thirds of millennials prefer companies that contribute to charities.

 · Capture photos of your employees volunteering and share that content on social media platforms.

 · Create a blog about your experience!
-Tell a story, collect quotes from active employees and share it online.
+Tell a story, collect quotes from active employees, and share it online.

 · Upgrade your website!
 Create a new tab or add information to an existing page about your company’s volunteer efforts.
 Having content of volunteerism and what charities your company supports will shine a light on the kind of culture your company emits.

 · Using volunteering as a marketing tool helps build your brand and reputation, for free!
-This gives you the chance to build up your company’s image while still doing impactful work for your community.
+This gives you the chance to build up your company’s image while simultaneously doing impactful work for your community.

 The next time your company plans an outing, think about giving a helping hand to the community.
 If you are interested in looking for volunteer opportunities near you, sites such as VolunteerMatch and the Corporation for National & Community Service are helpful.

 EZlocal truly believes in the work of service and giving a percent of work time to volunteer in the community.
 President Jim Tracy was recently asked, “Why do you think volunteering is important for a small business?”
 He responded, “I don’t believe that it should even be thought of as optional for small business owners to volunteer and contribute to charitable organizations within their community.
 In my opinion, we are required as business owners to give back to the communities that support us.
 It’s really a win-win situation for a business owner.
 They help others in need while promoting their business as charitable in the community.
 Besides, you just feel good as a human being when you help others.”
 To learn more about the work EZlocal does, please visit http://ezlocalpro.com/